Tweets from the DMZ: Social Media in North Korea

 Lee, named to Foreign Policy's Twitterati 100 list of Twitter feeds to follow, has made more than a dozen trips to North Korea and is the only American reporter with permission to travel there regularly.
 If anyone can make sense of social media’s role in the isolated nation, she’s the one.

-Eric Carvin is the social media editor at The Associated Press, where he helps guide more than 2,000 journalists on their social newsgathering and engagement adventures.
-He directs social strategy for AP's news operations, overseeing the use of social media to uncover breaking news, gather user-generated content, connect with readers and share AP content.
+Eric Carvin is the social media editor at The Associated Press, where he directs social strategy throughout AP’s global news operations.
+He oversees the use of social media to uncover breaking news, gather user-generated content, connect with readers and share AP content.
 He also guides AP’s 2,000-plus journalists as they use social in the pursuit of news.

-Away from work, Carvin enjoys hunting berries in Central Park (though lately, he spends more of his time changing diapers and chasing a 1-year-old around the playground.
+Away from work, Carvin enjoys looking for berries in Central Park.
+(Though lately, he spends more of his spare time changing diapers and chasing a 1-year-old around the playground.
 Which he also enjoys.)

 Jean H. Lee is the Korea bureau chief for The Associated Press.
 She has been Seoul bureau chief since 2008, and in January 2012 also became chief of AP’s new bureau in Pyongyang, North Korea.
 She divides her time between the two Korean capitals, making her the only American reporter granted regular access to North Korea.